Jake Burger Preview, Player Props: Marlins vs. Nationals

 Jake Burger At The Plate

-- Burger has 89 hits, which ranks first among Miami hitters this season, while batting .241 with 49 extra-base hits.
+- Burger leads Miami with 90 hits, batting .241 this season with 49 extra-base hits.

-- Among the qualified hitters in MLB action, his batting average ranks 110th, his on-base percentage ranks 114th, and he is 12th in the league in slugging.
+- Among the qualifying batters, he ranks 109th in batting average, while his on-base percentage ranks 116th and he is 11th in slugging.

-- Burger has picked up an RBI in 30.6% of his games this season, with two or more RBI in 18.5% of his games.
-He has also produced three or more runs in nine contests.
+- In 33 games this season (30.3%), Burger has picked up an RBI, and in 20 of those games (18.3%) he had more than one.
+He has also driven home three or more of his team's runs in nine contests.

-- He has scored in 46 games this season (42.6%), including multiple runs in seven games.
+- In 47 of 109 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.